Shape analysis via gradient flows on diffeomorphism groups: Gradient flow on diffeomorphisms

-We restrict the dual of $\X^s(M)$ to $\X^{s-2}(M)$.
-Notice that this is slightly different from the setting in \autoref{sec:mom-map-on-function}: one extra derivative is needed.
-The reason for this is that the action of $\cD^s(M)$ on $\Met^{s-1}(M)$ require a derivative on the inverse of the diffeomorphism, but the action on functions does not.
+In this section, we restrict $\X^s(M)^*$ to $\X^{s-2}(M)$.
+Notice that this is different from the setting in \autoref{sec:mom-map-on-function}: one extra derivative is needed.
+The reason is that the action of $\cD^s(M)$ on $\Met^{s-1}(M)$ requires a derivative on the inverse of the diffeomorphism, but the action on functions does not.

 \begin{lem} Let $s>2+n/2$.
 Then the momentum map for the cotangent lift of the action